 Group boards can be great, especially for newer Pinterest users, because they can significantly expand your reach.
 People following the group board may see your pin, even if they are not following you.

-For bloggers, there’s no better source of traffic outside Google.
+For bloggers, there’s no better source of traffic than Google.
 Getting the best results with Pinterest can take a little bit of time, but if you stick with it, you’ll see the results.
 And even if you already get decent traffic from other sources, Pinterest can help to add some diversity.

 Drop Your Comments, What do you think About The Article?